rowaldlab/PyNS/README.md

 #### 2. **pyns-run-discrete-simulations**

 Run simulations of axon populations undergoing stimulation by externally applied electric fields with varying stimulation amplitudes.
 This command also enables simulating homonymous monosynaptic transmission between somatosensory afferents and motor efferents.
 The two main input arguments are the same as above (`field_path` and `axons_path`).
-Additional configuration parameters vary, especially those related to syaptic transmission.
+Additional configuration parameters vary, especially those related to synaptic transmission.
 - Synaptic transmission configuration parameters and considerations:
    - `enable_synaptic_transmission`: This flag should be always set when synaptic transmission is to be simulated.
-   - `syn_weight`: This parameter determines the exceitatory postsynaptic potential (EPSP) caused by a single afferent action potential projecting to a single motoneuron.
+   - `syn_weight`: This parameter determines the excitatory postsynaptic potential (EPSP) caused by a single afferent action potential projecting to a single motoneuron.
    - `proj_freq`: This parameter determines the percentage of motoneurons within one group receiving inputs from somatosensory afferents.
-   - `sim_dur_afferent` and `sim_dur_efferent`: These are the simulation duration for afferents and simulation duration of efferents respectively. `sim_dur_afferent` should be long enough to cover the stimulus pulse used and at least 3 milliseconds afterwards to detec action potentials.
+   - `sim_dur_afferent` and `sim_dur_efferent`: These are the simulation duration for afferents and simulation duration of efferents respectively. `sim_dur_afferent` should be long enough to cover the stimulus pulse used and at least 3 milliseconds afterwards to detect action potentials.
 Whereas `sim_dur_efferent` should be much longer (at least 2x`sim_dur_afferent`) since the detection of action potentials happens at the peripheral terminal of the axon (node 0).
 This is done to trace motor responses from peripheral termini to where they originated from.
    - Axon naming in the file located in `axons_path` should follow the following convention:
    `AxonSegment_AxonPosition_traj_TrajName_..._diam**DD**um`, whereby
       - AxonSegment $ \in $ {C1...S4}: needed to define afferent projection span across motoneurons in the spinal cord.